Capta1nRaj/mail-passify/README.md

 ### 2. Sign Up Verify:-

 To start, in your front-end code, use **cookies-next** to extract the userName from cookies, as well as the **OTP** entered by the user.
-Then, send this data to the backend:-
+Then, send this data to the Back-End:-

 ```js
 import { getCookie } from 'cookies-next';